James Hamilton Doggart: Later years

 Jimmy and Leo shared many literary 'friends', including Jane Austen, Somerset Maugham, Rudyard Kipling and the Brontë sisters.
 Jimmy would often read these authors aloud to Leo, who listened intently as she embroidered exotic parrots on cushion covers.
 As in all good couples, they had their private friends.
 Jimmy favoured Aristophanes, Thucydides, and Plato; Leo had weaknesses for Barbara Cartland and Nigel Dempster.
 Jimmy had rather more literary enemies, especially D. H. Lawrence, whom he slammed as vulgar and amoral, and urged others never to read.

 Jimmy had a hard time growing old.
 Moving from a hectic career into retirement was a tough task.
 He set about creating projects to fill the time.
 He combined his literary and charitable energies into reading books onto cassettes for the blind.
 He approached this as a craft, taking speaking lessons so that his recordings flowed freely.
 His listeners, attached to the charity Calibre, rewarded him with a steady stream of fan mail, appreciative of his performances as Mr. Darcy or Charles Strickland.

 Deep down, old age infuriated him.
 He was mindful of his cherished friend Somerset Maugham's last words that "dying is a very dull dreary affair and my advice to you is to have nothing whatsoever to do with it".
-The deterioration in his eyesight – the very gift he had devoted his life to preserving in other people—forced him to stop reading for the blind.
+The deterioration in his eyesight – the very gift he had devoted his life to preserving for other people—forced him to stop reading for the blind.
 That was a cruel sleight of fate.
 His depression became clearer with every passing year.
 His face lit up when he saw his children or grandchildren.
 His family was his only Prozac, and, unlike Leo, he did not have religion to lean on.

 Jimmy's Christianity had been destroyed at the age of seven, when his father subjected him to Total Immersion.
 His rejection of his father's Baptist beliefs became a source of inner turmoil throughout his life.
 On the one hand, he disagreed with what he saw as his father's religious intolerance and blinkered piety; on the other, he was mindful of his filial duties: